Table of Contents

 There’s one reason not to just shoot for the biggest TV you can get, and that has to do with picture quality.
 If you are trying to maximize screen size purely based on budget, you’ll find that you can probably get a TV as big as your wallet will allow, but you’ll have to make some sacrifices on picture quality.
 We find it’s best to balance size with picture quality for long-term watching enjoyment.

-Finding the best new TV for you shouldn’t be a hard process.
-With these tips you’ll have no trouble finding a TV that will fit your home and give you the best TV quality.
+Finding the best TV for you shouldn’t be a hard process.
+With these tips, you’ll have no trouble finding a TV that will fit your home and give you the best quality.
 Just remember, find the TV’s measurements, calculate the ideal viewing distance, and balance picture quality with size.
+Now it’s time to focus on the rest of your home theater setup, like a proper surround sound system.